Full Squat Mobility

 Full Squat Mobility Instructions

-1. Stand with your feet shoulder-width apart and your toes pointing forward.
+1. Stand with feet shoulder-width apart, toes slightly out.

 Full Squat Mobility Form & Visual